seancsutton/ai_chat_app/Readme.txt

 ## AI Chat App

 This is an AI-powered chat application that uses OpenAI's GPT-4 language model for generating chat responses.
-It has a sleek, cyberpunk themed front-end designed to be used anywhere through the internet.
+It has a front-end designed to be used anywhere through the internet.

 ### Prerequisites